progmatix21/Briefly/README.md

 **Optional step:** Use the script `download_model.py` to download and save a copy of the sentence embedding BERT model locally.

+# Dockerization

+For creating Docker image for running both Briefly web service and REST service, refer to instructions in the `Docker` folder.

 # Notes

 All arguments are set to default values to get a reasonable summary.
 However,